FraunhIEE-UniKassel-PowSysStability/powfacpy/docs/source/tutorials.rst

 The tutorials are Jupyter notebooks which you can find `here <https://github.com/FraunhIEE-UniKassel-PowSysStability/powfacpy/blob/main/tutorials>`_ or click on the links below to go to a specific tutorial.
-You can use the PowerFactory project 'powfacpy_test' from `here <https://github.com/FraunhIEE-UniKassel-PowSysStability/powfacpy/tree/main/powerfactory_projects>`_ to run the commands in the tutorials locally.
+You can use the PowerFactory project 'powfacpy_tests' from `here <https://github.com/FraunhIEE-UniKassel-PowSysStability/powfacpy/tree/main/powerfactory_projects>`_ to run the commands in the tutorials locally.

 Getting started